RostamVPN/mullvadvpn-app/gui/README.md

-# Mullvad VPN Electron app
+# Rostam VPN Electron app

 This directory contains the files specific to the Electron app for the desktop platforms.